 The first email is being sent one hour after the cart was abandoned.

 The second email is being sent 12 hours after the abandonment.

 The third email is being sent 24 hours after the abandonment.
 We can see that any discount is being offered even in the last email.

 3. Mostly Music

 MostlyMusic.com is the first online and the biggest Jewish music retailer in the world.
-Next to the music records, online store sells Jewish books, music accessories, etc.
+Next to the music records, the online store sells Jewish books, music accessories, etc.

-This brand implements active ecommerce marketing: every month it launches 12 promotional emails campaigns, and supplement them with email automation emails – welcome, cart recovery and customer re-activation emails.
+This brand implements active eCommerce marketing: every month it launches 12 promotional emails campaigns, and supplement them with email automation emails – welcome, cart recovery and customer re-activation emails.

 I personally like this brand because of experiments it does in the email marketing activities.
-One of them – sending single cart recovery email vs. cart recovery series.
+One of them – sending a single cart recovery email vs. cart recovery series.
 Like in the previous example, the appearance of these emails is default of Omnisend emails, without any additional customization.
 Let’s see the results.

 Range of Subscribers: 50 000 – 75 000

 Their single Cart Recovery email looks like this: